Shhsvri/BIOF074-RNAseq_Analysis/lectures/Day2_RNAseq/lessons/01_RNAseq_alignment.md

 **Exercise**
 1. How large (Bytes) is this fasta reference? `ls`
 2. View the top 20 lines of your fasta reference. `head`
-3. Count the number of lines in your fasta reference `wc`
+3. Count the number of lines in your fasta reference. `wc`
-4. Find all the lines that contain ">" `grep '>'`
+4. Find all the lines that contain ">". `grep '>'`
 5. Find all the lines that contain ">" and in addition to 3 more lines after each hit. `grep -A 3 '>'`
 ---